The rabbits depicted in this film represent intense multiplication of the insecurities, flaws, and darkness of humans.

 It’s pretty easy to escape others, wouldn’t you say?
 If we fight with a co-worker or family member, we can cut them off and never speak to them again.
-Even if we don’t want to do that, we have that ability and power.
+Even if we don’t want to do that, we have that power.

 The same cannot be said when we struggle with ourselves.